 A meta-analysis of studies regarding the relationship between fiber and blood glucose (blood sugar) levels published in The Journal of the American Board of Family Medicine found that increased fiber intake can reduce blood glucose levels during the standard fasting blood glucose test (a test of blood sugar levels after an overnight fast).

 The article showed that levels of HbA1c also decreased with increased fiber.
-HbA1c refers to glycated haemoglobin, which occurs when proteins in the blood mix with blood sugar.
-It is associated with increased risk of diabetes complications.
-Soluble fiber is especially helpful in this regard.
+HbA1c refers to glycated hemoglobin, which occurs when proteins in the blood mix with blood sugar.

 Possible cancer prevention